-Use the percentage of matching responses to assign skill levels, control access to tasks, and reward Tolokers.
+Use the percentage of matching task responses to assign skill levels, control access to tasks, and reward Tolokers.

 Use the Review results rule to control Tolokers' access to tasks.
-The platform calculates the percentage of responses accepted and rejected for each Toloker.
+The platform calculates the percentage of task suite responses accepted and rejected for each Toloker.
 Those who often made mistakes will stop getting tasks.

 Quality control rules let you minimize the consequences of errors.
 Toloka lets you send individual tasks back to Tolokers to be redone or have them redo all their work if they make too many mistakes.